 However, if you have a newer property, you may not notice the above signs immediately.
 In order to determine if you have hard water, you can try this simple test:

 The advantage of faucets, showerheads, and other similar water fixtures is that they can be removed quite easily and submerged in a solution that will remove limescale and its deposits.
 Generally, these solutions are acids of varying strengths and therefore, the safest type of container to use with acidic solutions are those made of glass.

-Here are our recommended solutions and the average it will take for them to break down limescale or calcium scale deposits:
+Here are our recommended solutions and the average soak time it will take for them to break down limescale or calcium scale deposits from the shower head.

 NOTE ABOUT MURIATIC ACID: Even if muriatic acid is fast-acting, do not hold the piece that is being partially submerged in the acid.
 Simply place it gently, so as not to cause the acid to splash, then let go and do not lean in too closely.

 CAUTION: When using stronger acids make sure to wear rubber gloves.
 Additionally, avoid pouring strong acids down your drain as these can cause damage to your pipes.
 The best option for disposal is to call your local recycling center and ask about how to properly dispose of such hazardous household wastes.

 Unlike detachable water fixtures, it is not recommended to use really strong acids (like muriatic acid) on toilets, bathtubs, and sinks to remove limescale.
 The wider area of these fixtures makes it more complicated to use stronger acids, hence increasing the risk of skin contact, resulting in injuries.
 Some sinks can also stain permanently upon contact with undiluted muriatic acid.

 It is recommended to instead use white vinegar or lemon juice for all three kinds of fixtures when removing limescale.

 The things needed to remove limescale from a toilet bowl are white vinegar or lemon juice, a spray bottle, and a toilet brush.